codefellows/seattle-code-301n24/curriculum/class-07/facilitator/README.md

 - **Why** (5 min)
   - Lab 06 was big in concept, short on code
-  - Students will need a recap on the City Explorer Front End as a reminder
   - WRRC drawings are great to cement why we are doing thing and where in that process we are
 - **What** (10 min)
   - The WRRC should be coming more into focus now that we've built some of it out
-  - The server should be feeding the front end actual data that works
+  - The third party API should feed our Front-End data
-  - Trello should be leading the way
 - **How** (30 min)
-  - Review the Trello board feature tasks & requirements
+  - Review the feature tasks & requirements
-  - Review the City Explorer Front-End (matching it to the requirements)
+  - Rebuild the Front-End (matching it to the requirements)
-  - Rebuild the Server, showing how it feeds the front end
   - Deploy it again, as a review.

-### Promises and Async
+### Demo - Custom Express Servers and node.js

 - **Why** (5 min)
-  - Node/Express takes advantage of javascript's asynchronous coding pattern
-  - We don't want to always write "blocking" code
-  - We don't always need to wait for code to complete
-  - Javascript is really good at it -- we can use this idea to multi-task
+  - Provide our application a single point to fetch all of the data it needs
+  - Allow a server to do the hard work of making all of the data "look the same"
+  - Servers have better/faster connections to other servers, making it more efficient than the browser doing this job
 - **What** (10 min)
-  - The Event Loop and Call Stack
-    - Detect async patterns and push that to the side for a while
-  - Promises and Callbacks
+  - Node.js and Express
+  - Web/HTTP Server
+  - Listens on a Port
+  - Receives Requests (GET), "does work", sends back a response.
+    - Describe/Draw the request/response process
+    - A "postal envelope" serves as a nice visual
-- **How** (30 min)
+- **How** (30-40 min)
-  - Run a promise demo that showcases how things can be out of order
+  - Interactively demo the building of an Express API Server
+  - Discuss the details of the parts of the application
+  - 2 Routes:
+    - `/`, `/shoppingList`
+  - Go deep on why we're doing this
-  - Focus on the syntax and when/how we process data
+  - Go deep on the request and response objects in Express
+    - They carry data and methods
-  - `.then()` and `.catch()` and how they interact with the process
+    - They standardize the process
 - **Experimentation and Discovery Ideas**

-### 3rd Party APIs

-- **Why** (5 min)
-  - All of the data in the world is literally all over the world
-  - REST give us a common language and set of methods to access all of it, with WRRC
-  - By using APIs in creative ways, you can make really interesting apps, but leave the data management to the experts
-- **What** (10 min)
-  - Identify the APIs that you need
-  - Inspect the "shape" of the data and see if it conforms to your needs
-  - Talk about communication via WRRC (now: server-side code is now the client!)
-- **How** (30 min)
-  - Demo the signup and access key retrieval process
-    - Location IQ
-    - Zomato
-  - Integrate into your server application
-    - Fetch Data
-    - Massage it into shape (constructors)
-    - Test with your client application
-- **Experimentation and Discovery Ideas**

 ## Lab Notes

 ## What changed from the previous class?

-- We will be refactoring our data fetchers from simply `require()` on a static .json file into pulling data from a live API with superagent, and having to wade through a promise to do so.
-- We will truly be feeding the city explorer front end live data
-  - This is an ongoing requirement for the week
-- Not a lot of code movement (really a single change to the fetching functions), but a lot of cognitive changes for the students today as they wrestle with Promises both syntactically and conceptually
+In the last class, students were able to get data from a third party API and display it on the front end.
+Be sure to talk about the drawbacks of relying on a third party API and why we might want to build our own custom server.

 ## What might students struggle with today?

-- Promises and Async thought patterns
-- Getting registered for their APIs
+Today is a mind blowing day for students.
+Understanding how the Front-End and the Back-End communicate is challenging and the reasons WHY we have a Front-End and a Back-End is also baffling.
+Spend a lot of time drawing this out and talking about the reasons for having a Back-End.

 ## Past bugs, issues or surprises...

-- Remind students HOW to set their API environment options in Heroku

 ## General Comments and Notes